AJSolis01/Azure-Bot-to-SQL/README.md

 This template allows you to deploy a Echo Bot using C# template and creates a Azure SQL Server with pre-defined SQL table.
 This template sets the messaging scale set to F0 with 10K premium messages.
 The C# Echo Bot will reach out to the SQL Server via a connection string that is associated in the EchoBot.cs file in the code.
 Change the code to match your SQL Server connection string.

+Data Flow:

-What Services Are Used
+What Services Are Used:

-5 Pillars of the Azure Well Architected Framework
+5 Pillars of the Azure Well Architected Framework:

-Future Revisions
+Future Revisions:

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAJSolis01%2FAzure-Bot-to-SQL%2Fmain%2Fazuredeploytemplate.json)